danielafriyie/raccy/README.md

 ### OVERVIEW
 Raccy is a multithreaded web scraping library based on selenium with built in ORM feature.
-It can be used for a wide range of purposes, from data mining to monitoring and automated testing.
+It can be used for web automation, web scraping, and data mining.
 Currently the ORM feature supports only SQLite Database.
+Some of it's features is inspired by Django ORM and Scrapy.

 ### REQUIREMENTS
 - Python 3.7+